justinrgarrard/world-of-naevis.net/docs/adventuring/death.md

 {: .note}
 > **Review: Death Saving Throws**
 >
 > Roll a d20.
 If the roll is 10 or higher, you succeed.
 Otherwise, you fail.
 A success or failure has no effect by itself.
-On your third success, you become stable (see below).
+On your third success, you become stable.
 On your third failure, you die.
 The successes and failures don't need to be consecutive; keep track of both until you collect three of a kind.
 >
 > **Review: Instant Death**
 >